Data Management Policy - how we use and protect your data.

 All the data that we collect will be provided by our patrons and checked by us.
 Transactions on line will invite patrons to input their details and when The Woodville makes contact patrons will be given the opportunity to change and update any data provided, even to opt out of any further engagement with The Woodville.
 We will review our data before each brochure mail out, within this review we will check for accuracy and duplication.

 We collect various types of information and in a number of ways:

 Information you give us

-For example, when you register on our website or buy tickets we’ll store personal information you give us such as your name, email address, postal address, telephone number and card details.
+For example, when you register on our website or buy tickets we’ll store personal information you give us such as your name, email address, postal address and telephone number.
 We will also store a record of your purchases.

 Information about your interactions with us

 For example, when you visit our website, we collect information about how you interact with our content.
 When we send you a mailing we store a record of this.

 Data Protection Law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.
 We do not ask for this type of information unless it is for a specific purpose and for example attending a workshop where materials that can cause allergy are used.
 This information will not be stored beyond the relevant date of the activity.

 There are three bases under which we may process your data:

 When you make a purchase from us you are entering into a contract with us.
 In order to perform this contract we need to process and store your data.
 For example we may need to contact you by email or telephone in the event of a show cancellation.